google/ExoPlayer/troubleshooting.md

 #### Fixing "Cleartext HTTP traffic not permitted" errors ####

-This error will occur if your app requests cleartext traffic (e.g., `http://` rather than `https://`) when its Network Security Configuration does not permit it.
-If your app targets Android 9 (API level 28) or later, cleartext traffic is disabled by the default configuration.
+This error will occur if your app requests cleartext HTTP traffic (i.e., `http://` rather than `https://`) when its Network Security Configuration does not permit it.
+If your app targets Android 9 (API level 28) or later, cleartext HTTP traffic is disabled by the default configuration.

-If your app needs to work with cleartext traffic (e.g., to stream media over `http://`) then you need to use a Network Security Configuration that permits it.
-Please see Android's
-[network security documentation](https://developer.android.com/training/articles/security-config.html)
-for details.
-To enable all cleartext traffic, you can simply add `android:usesCleartextTraffic="true"` to the `application` element of your app's `AndroidManifest.xml`.
+If your app needs to work with cleartext HTTP traffic then you need to use a Network Security Configuration that permits it.
+Please see Android's [network security documentation](https://developer.android.com/training/articles/security-config.html) for details.
+To enable all cleartext HTTP traffic, you can simply add `android:usesCleartextTraffic="true"` to the `application` element of your app's `AndroidManifest.xml`.

+The ExoPlayer demo app uses the default Network Security Configuration, and so does not allow cleartext HTTP traffic.
+You can enable it using the instructions above.

 #### Fixing "SSLHandshakeException" and "CertPathValidatorException" errors ####